github/developer.github.com/content/guides/rendering-data-as-graphs.md

     end

 Let's do something interesting with data about our own repositories, like see the different programming languages they use, and which ones are used most often.
-To do that, we first grab a list of our repositories from the API.
+To do that, we first need a list of our repositories from the API.
 With Octokit, that looks like this:

     repos = client.repositories

-Next, we iterate over each repository, and count the language that GitHub
+Next, we'll iterate over each repository, and count the language that GitHub associates with it:
-identifies:

     language_obj = {}
     repos.each do |repo|